 Resources & Information

-In the midst of these crisis, please let us know of any LSPA members that have been impacted by the hurricane including ongoing needs/ideas to solve them.
+In the midst of a crisis, please let us know of any LSPA members who have been impacted.
 Please send names and as much information as you can provide to firstname.lastname@example.org.
-Use the below resources to continue to aid in recovery.
+Use the resources below to continue to aid in recovery.
 We aim to support recovery efforts in any way we can.

 2016 Louisiana Flood: THANK YOU!

-Thank you to all Members, Friends & Family that donated time, money, and a supportive ear to support members and the greater community impacted by the 2016 Louisiana Flood.
-Recovery is expected to be ongoing for some time we hope that LSPA can be a resource for families, students, educators, and school psychologists.
+Thank you to all members, friends, and family who donated time, money, and a supportive ear to support members and the greater community impacted by the 2016 Louisiana Flood.
+Recovery is expected to be ongoing and we hope that LSPA can be a resource for families, students, educators, and school psychologists.
 Here are some resources from NASP about the 2016 floods that may be helpful today: PPT Webinar and Flood Resilience.

-This team is in its exploratory phase and plans to determine if a need/desire to have a team of LSPA Members with skills to assist districts, families, students, crisis teams across the state and regionally.
+This committee is new and is looking for members with skills to assist districts, families, students, crisis teams across the state and regionally.
 If you are interested in assisting in any way (serving as a resource or contributing), please contact email@example.com.

 In planning, here is a link to the Ohio School Psychologist Association's Crisis Committee that serves a similar function.

 American Red Cross Disaster Mental Health Worker: This provides the eligibility and training information about becoming a DMHW.
 Certified School Psychologists, Certified School Counselors, LPCs or LMSWs, or those retired with a certification/license in the past 5 years are eligible.